material-motion/material-motion/specifications/expressions.md

         return [animation]
       })
     }

+> Note: Term functions start with a lowercase letter.
+> **Terms must be created with functions**.
+It may be tempting to define argument-less terms as dynamic properties (if your language supports this).
+This would allow motion expressions like `Tween().fadeIn`.
+We explicitly discourage this.
+Ensure that every term is a function in order to provide consistency to the engineer.

+Terms have **modifier functions**.
+A modifier function modifies the plans defined in the term.

 ## 3. Modifiers

     expression = Tween().fadeIn().withEasingCurve(easeOut)

-A term may return an instance of a **modifier** that can be used to further configure the motion expression.
+A term may define modifier functions that can be used to configure the plans defined in that term.

 **Example modifier definition:**